cs480x-21c/02-DataVis-5Ways/README.md

 # D3

 I still have a lot to learn when it comes to D3 and the syntax is still a bit tricky.
 I was able to find a simple scatter plot example (<a href=https://www.d3-graph-gallery.com/graph/scatter_basic.html target="_blank"> Basic scatterplot in d3.js</a>) that really helped me get started.
-It’s still a handful jumping between HTML, D3 and JS docks, but, before long I was able to replicate the plot.
+It’s still a handful jumping between HTML, D3 and JS docks, but, before long I was able to replicate the plot.I still have difficulties lining things up with divs and margins and makes for a lot of “Magic” numbers that hurt code readability.

 ![D3Plot](img/D3Plot.png)